asifcopilot/example-voting-app-modded/README.md

 ## Modifications
 ### 1. Terraform for Infrastructure Provisioning

-Terraform scripts have been added to automate the provisioning of infrastructure on cloud platforms (e.g., AWS, Azure, GCP).
+Terraform scripts have been added to automate the provisioning of infrastructure on azure cloud platform.
 The scripts can set up the necessary infrastructure components such as Kubernetes clusters, networking, and storage.

+### Infrastructure Components Provisioned by Terraform
+- `Azure Virtual Network`: Creates a virtual network with a subnet, public IP, and a security group configured with the necessary security rules.
+- `Linux Virtual Machine`: Provisions a Linux virtual machine with the following tools pre-installed:
+    - Jenkins
+    - Docker
+    - kubectl
+    - Helm
+    - SonarQube
+    - Trivy
+- `Azure Container Registry (ACR)`: Sets up an Azure Container Registry for storing Docker images.
+- `Azure Kubernetes Service (AKS)`: Provisions an AKS cluster with a single node.
+- `ACR Integration with AKS`: Configures the provisioned ACR to be accessible by the AKS cluster.

 ### 2. Helm Chart Integration
 Helm charts have been created to package the application, making it easier to deploy and manage in a Kubernetes environment.
 The charts handle the setup and configuration of all necessary components, including the Voting service, Redis, Worker, PostgreSQL, and the Result service.